University College Cork - UCC

 Career Progression

-The skillset developed through this programme e.g., facilitation, active listening, and conflict management is highly sought in several employment contexts.
+The skillset developed through this programme (e.g. facilitation, active listening, and conflict management), is highly sought in several employment contexts.
 As such, you can take this qualification into your existing profession or chosen career path.
-Options concerning accreditation with the Irish Professional Mediators' Organisation and/or the Meditation Institute of Ireland are being explored.
-Note that graduates may need to undergo further training post-qualification and may incur additional fees from the professional award bodies in order to qualify for full accreditation.
+Modules within the programme are accredited by CIArb and the IPMO.
+Please note that graduates may need to undergo further training post-qualification and may incur additional fees from the professional award bodies in order to qualify for full accreditation.